-SEG integration: Describes the explicit and systematic inclusion of Environmental, Social and Governance factors in investment analysis and investment decisions.
-It underpins a responsible investment analysis and investment and allows investors to better manage risk and generate sustainable, long-term
+ESG integration: Describes the explicit and systematic inclusion of Environmental, Social and Governance factors in investment analysis and investment decisions.
+It underpins a responsible investment approach, and allows investors to better manage risk and generate sustainable, long-term returns.

 Exclusions: The exclusion or restriction of investments based on the sector in which they operate, the products or services they provide or for other specific criteria, i.e. they are deemed to be in breach of the United Nations Global Compact principles on human rights, labour the environment and anti-corruption.